 At 1 pm Henry Hunt arrived at St Peter’s Field in his trademark white top hat.
-It made him easily distinguishable and the crowd erupted at the sight of him.
-Witnessing the reception afforded him the local Magistrates worried by the crowds response should he be permitted to speak issued a warrant for his arrest and sixty mounted troops of the Manchester Yeomanry were ordered to force a way through the crowd to deliver it and take him into custody.
+It made him easily distinguishable, and the crowd erupted at the sight of him.
+Witnessing the reception afforded him the local Magistrates worried by the crowd’s response should he be permitted to speak issued a warrant for his arrest and sixty mounted troops of the Manchester Yeomanry were ordered to force a way through the crowd to deliver it and take him into custody.

 Arthur Thistlewood was an ex-army Officer who had imbibed revolutionary ideals whilst resident in America and France and was known to be an argumentative man of whom it was said enjoyed a fight verbal or otherwise.

 He had been arrested but later released following the Spa Fields Riot but during his time in captivity three tickets for a journey to America valued at £180 had been taken from him.
 He wrote to the Home Secretary Lord Sidmouth demanding either their return or that suitable recompense be paid to him.
-When he received no reply he challenged Lord Sidmouth to a duel.
+When he received no reply, he challenged Lord Sidmouth to a duel.

-For this breach of the peace he was sentenced to a further 12 months but still he sent a stream of letters complaining of the harsh conditions he was being kept under.
+For this breach of the peace, he was sentenced to a further 12 months but still he sent a stream of letters complaining of the harsh conditions he was being kept under.

-This was the kind of man Thistlewood was - confrontational and determined to fight it out and he was considered to be too extreme for many of the leading radicals who had been steadily distancing themselves from him.
+This was the kind of man Thistlewood was - confrontational and determined to fight it out and he was considered too extreme for many of the leading radicals who had been steadily distancing themselves from him.